petark7/ecommerce/README.md

 - Cart management: add, remove, or modify products in cart.
 - Order tracking: users can track the status of their orders.
 - Fully mobile-responsive design.
-- Real-time data synchronization with Firebase.
+- Data synchronization with Firebase.